 you to do.”

-For years, I thought God was referring to this thing or that thing.
-I’ve
+For years, I thought the “calling” God referred to was this thing or that

-always been involved in ministry in the church.
-Years after God spoke that to
+thing.
+I’ve always been involved in ministry in the church.
+Years after God

-me, I worked nineteen years in the ministry of Teen Challenge.
-Maybe that’s
+spoke that to me, I worked nineteen years in the ministry of Teen Challenge.

 before I retired from Teen Challenge.
 I can truthfully say it’s what God has